Saxon revolt of 1073–1075

 The Saxon revolt refers to the struggle between the Salian dynasty ruling the Holy Roman Empire and the rebel Saxons during the reign of Henry IV.
 The conflict reached its climax in the period from summer 1073 until the end of 1075, in a rebellion that involved several clashes of arms.

 Name

-The Saxon Rebellion or Rebellion of the Saxons (Sachsenkrieg) is also commonly called the Saxon Uprising (not to be confused with the Saxon Wars, also called the Saxon Uprising, or with the Saxon revolt of 1077-1088).
+The Saxon Rebellion or Rebellion of the Saxons (Sachsenkrieg) is also commonly called the Saxon Uprising (not to be confused with the Saxon Wars of Charlemagne, or with the Saxon revolt of 1077-1088).

 Origins

 Undercurrents of discord between the Salian royal family and the Saxons already existed under Henry's father, Emperor Henry III.
 This may have been primarily due to his Rhenish Franconian origin as well as his numerous stays in the Imperial Palace of Goslar, which imposed a disproportionately high economic burden on the surrounding population.
 With the accession of Henry IV in 1065 this conflict intensified, as Henry made demands on numerous Imperial domains (Reichsgüter) in the centre of the Saxon heartland around the Harz mountains, especially the silver mines of Rammelsberg.
 To secure these estates he initiated a castle building programme, erecting numerous fortresses along the range, the most prominent being the Harzburg castle.
 This was perceived as a threat by the Saxons.
 In addition, these castles were staffed with ministeriales of Swabian origin, who frequently plundered the Saxon population to make up for their lack of income.

 In 1070 the Saxon count Otto of Nordheim, Duke of Bavaria since 1061, had been accused by the ministerialis Egeno I of Konradsburg of planning an assault on the king's life.
 Even though Otto was deposed and banned, he nevertheless gained the support of the son of Ordulf, Duke of Saxony, the young Magnus.
 During this time, King Henry IV had them both captured and arrested.
 While Otto was pardoned, Magnus remained in custody at the Harzburg and was not released even after his father's death in 1072, as he showed no intention of renouncing the Saxon ducal dignity.